 If it isn’t documented - it didn’t happen

-Not only this, but every material action made by every employee during the development, manufacture and delivery of a product must be documented and logged.
+Accountability is essential in the life science production sequence.
+To this end, GxP ensures that every material action made by every employee during the development, manufacture and delivery of a product is documented and logged.

 The risks of non-compliance in cGxP